arduino/help-center-content/content/Education and Kits/Registration/Register-your-Arduino-product.md

 id: 4407393580818
 ---

-Registering your product can give you access to exclusive content, special features, and extended Arduino Cloud plans.
-It also adds the board to your personal collection for quick access to its documentation.
+You can register supported products to add them to your personal collection at [id.arduino.cc/boards](https://id.arduino.cc/boards), for easy access to its documentation.
+For some products, registration also unlocks exclusive features or content.

 > [!IMPORTANT]
 > Kits released before November 2025 no longer use registration to unlock online courses, but some may include features that are activated in other ways.
 For more information, see [About activation codes for Arduino products](https://support.arduino.cc/hc/en-us/articles/4402999992850-About-activation-codes-for-Arduino-products).